haveanicedaymydear/Assistant-Autogen/examples/storytelling/sample-docs/plot-outline.md

 - Race to Chen's underwater facility to stop the mining operation
 - Jake leads rescue mission for his daughter while Elena goes deeper
 - Elena communicates with the creature's matriarch using her sister's research
-- Chen reveals he knew about the creatures all along—he's harvesting their bio-luminescent organs for military applications
+- Chen reveals he knew about the creatures all along--he's harvesting their bio-luminescent organs for military applications
-- The Collector is revealed as Elena's sister—survived but transformed by creature symbiosis
+- The Collector is revealed as Elena's sister--survived but transformed by creature symbiosis
 - Final confrontation in the abyssal trench

 **Climax**: Elena must choose between destroying Chen's facility (killing her transformed sister) or allowing the creatures to attack humanity.
-She finds a third option—expose everything to the world.
+She finds a third option--expose everything to the world.

 **Resolution**: The creatures retreat deeper after Chen's operation is destroyed.
 Elena's sister chooses to go with them as humanity's ambassador.
 The world must now face the reality that we're not alone on Earth.